santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 request](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow#service-to-service-access-token-request)
 of the client credential workflow, and with the v1 Azure AD endpoint.
 Use the Marketplace Fulfillment API V2.0's resource ID, '20e940b3-4c77-4b0b-9a53-9e16a1b010a7' for the resource parameter

-There needs to be a **one-to-one match between the publisher account and the application**.
-If a publisher has multiple SaaS offers under the same publisher account, all of those offers need to use the same `Tenant Id` and `AppId`.

-If you have multiple publisher accounts, please do not use the `Tenant Id` and `AppId` combination for offers under different publisher accounts.

 Please note the different requirements for the Azure AD interaction for the landing page and calling the APIs.
 I recommend two separate AAD applications, one for the landing page, and one for the API interactions, so you can have